Chart Color Schemes

 Revesby is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Revesby's population has a high level of cultural diversity, with 39.9% born overseas and 49.7% speaking a language other than English at home.
-Christianity is the dominant religion in Revesby, accounting for 55.0% of its population, which is lower than the Greater Sydney average of 27.9%.
-Islam makes up 11.9% of Revesby's population, significantly lower than the regional average.
+Revesby has a high cultural diversity, with 39.9% of its population born overseas and 49.7% speaking a language other than English at home.
+Christianity is the main religion in Revesby, comprising 55.0% of its population.
+Islam is overrepresented in Revesby compared to Greater Sydney, with 11.9% vs 27.9%.

 Frequently Asked Questions - Diversity